 - 5.1.1.
 Students are responsible for registering for their courses each trimester and being aware of registration dates (located in the Academic Calendar).
 Students in good financial standing will receive an email from the Registrar on the first day of the registration period containing a link to the registration page for that trimester.
 Students must register for courses via this page. - 5.1.2.
 If a student is not in good financial standing at the time of registration, they will receive a reminder and instructions on payment options.
 They will not be provided with the link to register for courses until their financial standing has changed.
 For more details, see the Credit Control and Debt Management Policy section of this catalog. - 5.1.3.
 Failure to complete registration by the first day of classes will mean that students may not be eligible to take classes for that trimester.
 Registration after the registration period ends requires a \$50 late registration fee per course. - 5.1.4.
-Registration after the first week of classes requires the approval of the Vice President & Provost and will require the payment of a \$50 late registration fee per course should the student be allowed to register. - 5.1.5.
-For questions, students should contact their Academic Advisor. - 5.1.6.
+For questions, students should contact the Director of Academic Engagement.

+5.2.
 GCNYC Tuition Refund Schedule

+5.2.1.
 Please refer to the Fees & Refund Policy section in this Catalog for the Tuition Fee Refunds and Schedule.

-5.2.
+5.3.
 Student Status

-- 5.2.1.
+- 5.3.1.
 At GCNYC, student status is based on the number of credits undertaken each trimester. - i.
 Full-time status requires a minimum of 9 credits of course work per trimester. - ii.
 Students who register for less than 9 credits are considered to be part-time.

-5.3.
+5.4.
 Attendance Requirements

+- 5.4.1.
 Attendance and arriving to class on time are of key pedagogical importance.
 Successful progress towards a degree depends on the full cooperation of both students and faculty members.
-Courses at GCNYC utilize lectures and classroom discussions, which means that regular attendance, timely arrival, and active participation are essential and critical parts of the educational process.
+Courses at GCNYC utilize lectures and classroom discussions, which means that regular attendance, timely arrival, and active participation are essential and critical parts of the educational process. - 5.4.2.

-5.3.1.
 On this basis, the College expects students to attend ALL classes, and requires attendance to be taken and recorded in all scheduled course sessions.
 Mandatory course sessions may take place on or off campus, in classrooms, laboratories and workshops, and at different times of the day or evening, as specified in the course syllabus or other course materials distributed to students.

-- 5.3.2.
+- 5.4.3.
 Notwithstanding the expectation that students will attend all classes for which they are registered, the College understands that circumstances may require an absence.
 However, as graduate courses are organized in large blocks of time, it is college policy that students who miss more than two classes should withdraw from the course; students who fail to complete the withdrawal form will be given a grade of "X" for lack of attendance.
-(See 14.7.5) - 5.3.3.
-An absence from a class session does not exempt a student from the completion of all missed academic work, and for covering the material delivered in any missed class session. - 5.3.4.
-Students that are receiving federally funded financial aid should be aware that excessive absences can affect their eligibility. - 5.3.5.
+(See 14.7.5) - 5.4.4.
+An absence from a class session does not exempt a student from the completion of all missed academic work, and for covering the material delivered in any missed class session. - 5.4.5.
+Students that are receiving federally funded financial aid should be aware that excessive absences can affect their eligibility. - 5.4.6.
 Faculty are responsible for taking attendance, reporting absences and providing attendance records to the Director of Academic Engagement each trimester.

-5.4.
+5.5.
 Leave of Absence